checkrun-test/Verademo-1/readme.md

 # VeraDemo - Blab-a-Gag
 e
 ## About
-d
+df
-Blab-a-Gag is a fairly simple forum type application which allows:dd
+Blab-a-Gag is a fairly simple forum type application which allows:ddf
  - users to post a one-liner joke
  - users to follow the jokes of other users or not (listen or ignore)fffx
  - users to comment on other users messages (heckle)